 ANZSCO, de facto, ENZ, SkillSelect… The terms and phrases you’ll come across when researching immigration to Australia can get really confusing really quickly.

-That’s why we wanted to help out today with an Australian immigration glossary.
-You’ll find the most common, and pertinent, immigration concepts on here as well as their definitions.
+That’s why we wanted to help out with an Australian immigration glossary.
+You’ll find the most common, and pertinent, immigration concepts and their definitions in this glossary.

 If you need further clarification on any term or phrase, or have any other immigration questions, you’re welcome to contact us to speak to one of our agents.

 ANZSCO, or the Australian and New Zealand Standard Classification of Occupations, is a system within the skilled migration program that sets the standards for the skills and work experience that visa applicants must meet to work in specific occupation in Australia or New Zealand.

 ANZSCO is a joint venture between the Australian Bureau of Statistics, Statistics New Zealand and The Department of Education and Training.

 The person (or persons) applying for a visa or for citizenship.